open-contracting/standard/standard/docs/en/extensions/location.md

 * ```deliveryAddress``` - a standard ```Address``` block which can be used to provide a postal address where services should be delivered.
 * ```deliveryLocation``` - a new block consisting of GeoJSON and Gazetteer entries to describe a wider range of locations to which the contract line item relates.

-It also creates a [new gazetteer codelist](https://github.com/open-contracting/implementation-and-extensions/blob/master/proposed_extensions/proposed_location/codelist_usecase2.csv).
+It also creates a new gazetteer codelist, currently contained in codelist_usecase2.csv.

 **Advantages of this approach**